 The Ecosystems Center is actively involved in education in a variety of ways.
-In addition to teaching in the Semester in Environmental Science, center scientists serve as adjunct professors and advisors in the Brown-MBL Graduate Program, members of doctoral committees and mentors for postdoctoral scientists and undergraduate interns.
+In addition to teaching in the Semester in Environmental Science, center scientists serve as members of doctoral committees and mentors for postdoctoral scientists and undergraduate interns.
 The center staff also takes part in a range of community outreach activities to increase public understanding of science.

 Semester in Environmental Science